 - All employees are trained on information security and privacy procedures

 - Borro load-balances at every tier in the infrastructure, from the network to the database servers.
 Application server clusters are enabled to ensure that servers can fail without interrupting the user experience.
 Database servers are clustered for failover.

 - Our primary data backup strategy leverages the snapshot and data mirroring capabilities that our enterprise storage systems provide.
-To satisfy data privacy requirements, backups are never sent out of the country in any of our data centers.
+To satisfy data privacy requirements, backups are never sent out of the country in any of our data centres.

 - Every component in the SaaS infrastructure is redundant.
 There are at least two of each hardware component that process the flow and storage of data.
 All network devices, including firewalls, load balancers, and switches are fully redundant and highly-available.
-High availability for Internet connectivity is ensured by multiple connections in each data center to different ISPs.
+High availability for Internet connectivity is ensured by multiple connections in each data centre to different ISPs.

 About the Author